deniszh/grafana-image-renderer/README.md

 # Grafana Image Renderer

 A Grafana Backend Plugin that handles rendering panels &amp; dashboards to PNGs using headless chrome.
+Modified to use Grafana API key instead of session cookie (for run it separately).
+Also have some simplified renderer.

 # Dependencies